How production networks amplify economic growth.

 Abstract

 Technological improvement is the most important cause of long-term economic growth.
-In standard growth models, technology is treated in the aggregate, but an economy can also be viewed as a network in which producers buy goods, convert them to new goods, and sell the production to households or other producers.
-We develop predictions for how this network amplifies the effects of technological improvements as they propagate along chains of production, showing that longer production chains for an industry bias it toward faster price reduction and that longer production chains for a country bias it toward faster growth.
-These predictions are in good agreement with data from the World Input Output Database and improve with the passage of time.
-The results show that production chains play a major role in shaping the long-term evolution of prices, output growth, and structural change.
+We study the effects of technology improvement in the setting of a production network, in which each producer buys input goods and converts them to other goods, selling the product to households or other producers.
+We show how this network amplifies the effects of technological improvements as they propagate along chains of production.
+Longer production chains for an industry bias it towards faster price reduction, and longer production chains for a country bias it towards faster GDP growth.
+These predictions are in good agreement with data and improve with the passage of time, demonstrating a key influence of production chains in price change and output growth over the long term.

 Sponsorship